Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 Seats at the ghat

 We arrive early so you get a clear view without jostling.
-Your escort helps you settle in and explains the sequence of the ritual.
+Your escort helps you settle in and explains the sequence.

 Sunset